ijlyttle/time-vega/README.md

   describe()
 ```

-    ## UTC time:       2013-04-05 11:00:00
+    ## UTC time:       not defined
     ## Formatted time: 2013-04-05 06:00:00
     ## Timezone:
     ## Milliseconds:   1365159600000

 It looks like the system parses this as a local time (I am running this
-from the `"America/Chicago"` timezone), so it is stored as the UTC time
+from the `"America/Chicago"` timezone); its numerical value being UTC
-that corresponds to local time described by the string.
-Note that R does
+time that corresponds to local time described by the string.
+Note that R
-not attach a timezone attribute to the value.
+does not attach a timezone attribute to the value.

 -----